papaknik/Multinomial-Logistic-Regression-with-scikit-learn/README.md

 ## Project Overview

 This practice project explores Multinomial Logistic Regression for multiclass classification while trying to address severe class imbalance.
-The objective is to evaluate different techniques, like class weighting, oversampling with SMOTE, One-vs-Rest (OvR), and Bayesian Optimization, on a weather dataset with three target classes:
+The goal is to evaluate different techniques, like class weighting, oversampling with SMOTE, One-vs-Rest (OvR), and Bayesian Optimization, on a weather dataset with three target classes:
-- No Precipitation
+🌤️ No Precipitation
-- Rain
+🌧️ Rain
-- Snowfall
+❄️ Snowfall

 ## Data
 The dataset consists of historical weather parameters obtained via the Open-Meteo API and will serve as the foundation for evaluating different ML algorithms in a multi-class classification setting.